chneau/dotfiles/README.md

 sudo iptables -A INPUT -s 58.218.198.xxx -j DROP

 It's to bloc some IP that try to messup with ssh !

+Commands last and lastlog to show auth stuff.